boutell/ml-sharp-ez/README.md

-`ml-sharp-ez` helps you take a collection of still images and turn them into "3-D splat" scenes you can explore in VR.
+`ml-sharp-ez` helps you take a collection of still images and turn them into "3-D splat" scenes you can explore in VR, using any WebXR-capable device, such as an Oculus Quest 3 (tested) or Apple Vision Pro (untested).

 This package is intended to democratize participation in 2d-3d image conversion research by easing the use of Apple's [ml-sharp model](https://github.com/apple/ml-sharp), which converts still images into 3d splat files in `.ply` format.
 This package then packs them up as a little WebXR application for headsets.
 It's pretty cool, but keep in mind you [must still abide by Apple's license for the model](https://github.com/apple/ml-sharp/blob/main/LICENSE_MODEL).

+# Setting expectations

+The results are really neat!
+It's like being inside a needlepoint "painting."
+But, the results are not high definition and the model doesn't try too hard to predict things that aren't part of the original image.
+Also, see below re: intentional resolution reductions to allow the Quest 3 to handle it.

 # Before you install